 What does molybdenum do?
 Molybdenum is a co-factor for certain enzymes.

-RDA (ages 19 and over) for molybdenum: 45 micrograms
+RDA (for ages 19 and over) for molybdenum: 45 micrograms

 What does phosphorus do?
 Phosphorus aids in bone development and filtering waste from kidneys.